awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

    ```
 **Note**
 If you gave your private key file a name other than *codecommit\_rsa*, be sure to use it here\.
-You can set up SSH access to repositories in multiple AWS accounts, For more information, see [Troubleshooting SSH connections to AWS CodeCommit](troubleshooting-ssh.md)\.
+You can set up SSH access to repositories in multiple Amazon Web Services accounts, For more information, see [Troubleshooting SSH connections to AWS CodeCommit](troubleshooting-ssh.md)\.

    Save and name this file `config`\.